oismaelash/payment-simulator/README.md

 **Important**: Payloads are sent exactly as-is (no modification, no validation).

+## Payload Templates

+In addition to the default gateway payloads, the simulator allows you to:

+- Edit webhook payloads directly in the UI
+- Save edited payloads as templates
+- Reuse templates across simulations

+This is useful for testing:
+- Optional or missing fields
+- Different payment amounts or statuses
+- Edge cases and malformed payloads
+- Backward compatibility with older payload versions

+Templates are stored in memory (MVP) and reset on server restart.

 ## Configuring Gateway Headers

 There are two ways to configure headers: